Reasoning in machine vision by learning fast and slow thinking: Abstract

 \section{Abstract}

-{ Reasoning is a hallmark of human intelligence, enabling adaptive decision-making in complex and unfamiliar scenarios.
-In contrast, machine intelligence remains bound to training data, lacking the ability to dynamically refine solutions at inference time.
-While some recent advances have explored reasoning in machines, these efforts are largely limited to verbal domains such as mathematical problem-solving, where explicit rules govern step-by-step reasoning.
-Other critical real-world tasks - including visual perception, spatial reasoning, and radiological diagnosis - require non-verbal reasoning, which remains an open challenge.
-Here we present a novel learning paradigm that enables machine reasoning in vision by allowing performance improvement with increasing thinking time (inference-time compute), even under conditions where labelled data is very limited.
-Inspired by dual-process theories of human cognition in psychology, our approach integrates a fast-thinking System I module for familiar tasks, with a slow-thinking System II module that iteratively refines solutions using self-play reinforcement learning.
-This paradigm mimics human reasoning by proposing, competing over, and refining solutions in data-scarce scenarios.
-We demonstrate superior performance through extended thinking time, compared not only to large-scale supervised learning but also foundation models and even human experts, in real-world vision tasks.
-These tasks include computer-vision benchmarks and cancer localisation on medical images across five organs, showcasing transformative potential for non-verbal machine reasoning.}
+{ Reasoning is a hallmark of human intelligence, enabling adaptive decision-making in complex unfamiliar scenarios.
+In contrast, machine intelligence remains bound to training data, unable to dynamically refine solutions at inference.
+While recent advances have explored machine reasoning - trading inference-time compute for improved performance - they focus on verbal domains such as mathematical problem-solving where explicit rules govern step-by-step solution generation.
+Many tasks lack sufficient labelled data and require alternative performance improvement mechanisms, such as inference-time compute.
+Here we present a paradigm for machine reasoning in vision, enabling performance improvements with increasing thinking time (inference-time compute), even with limited labelled data.
+Our approach is inspired by dual-process theories of human cognition, integrating a fast-thinking System I module for generating and verifying solutions in familiar tasks, with a slow-thinking System II module that iteratively refines predictions using self-play reinforcement learning, even when task-specific data is limited.
+This paradigm involves proposing, competing over, and refining solutions until convergence.
+We demonstrate that extended inference-time compute yields superior performance compared to large-scale supervised learning, foundation models, and human experts in vision tasks.
+These include computer-vision benchmarks and cancer localisation across five organs, highlighting the potential of inference-time compute for data-scarce problems.}